MatthiasGwiozda/shopping-list/notes/testcases/items.md

 - When adding a new shop, all the items should be assigned to that shop
 - When creating a new item, the "food" - checkbox should have the default - value "checked"
 - edit an item which has not the first category in the list: The category in the dropdown should match the category, which were previously selected for this item.
+- click on the "add new" - button twice.
+Add one item.
+After Adding the item, the next input - field should be focused.
+- click on the "Set availability of an item in shops" - button.
+Add a new Element afterwards.
+The Checkbox of the shop should not be focused after saving the item.